marsctx/Azure-ELK-Deployment/README.md

 SSH into the Jumbox from your localhost IP and ensure that your Ansible control node is running with the follwoing command:

-- sudo docker container list -a
+- `sudo docker container list -a`

 This will bring up the list of containers available through the Jumpbox.
 Under the Status column you should read Up.
-If not type sudo docker start container_name, your container name will be listed under the Names column from the previous command.
-You will need to run sudo docker attach container_name to access you Ansible control node.
+If not type `sudo docker start container_name`, your container name will be listed under the Names column from the previous command.
+You will need to run `sudo docker attach container_name` to access you Ansible control node.

 Now that you are in the Ansible control node follow the instructions below to deploy your ELK container and Beats discussed in the previous section.